 Maria Montessori & Science

-We give the name scientist to the type of man who has felt experiment to be a means guiding him to search out the deep truth of life, to lift a veil from its fascinating secrets, and who, in this pursuit, has felt arising within him a love for the mysteries of nature, so passionate as to annihilate the thought of himself. ~ Dr. Montessori
+We give the name scientist to the type of man who has felt experiment to be a means guiding him to search out the deep truth of life, to lift a veil from its fascinating secrets, and who, in this pursuit, has felt arising within him a love for the mysteries of nature, so passionate as to eradicate the thought of himself. ~ Dr. Montessori

 More Easy Science Experiments for Kids

 Bitz and Giggles created electric eels!

-What’s Next After All this Baking Soda & Vinegar Experimental Learning?
+What’s Next After All this Experimental Learning?